Menu Close

 10. Neuberger Berman Group LLC

-While the risks in the private markets are greater than in the public market, the rewards have the potential to outweigh the risks.
+While the risks in private markets are generally higher than in public markets, the potential rewards can outweigh those risks.

-Private markets open up market segments that aren’t available in the public markets.
-By investing in both markets, investors can improve their risk profile and potentially yield higher returns.
+• Diversification: Private markets allow access to sectors that aren’t available in public markets.
+Combining both private and public investments can enhance diversification and potentially yield higher returns.

-2. Complex tax reporting – Investors receive separate Schedule K-1 tax forms.
+• Complex tax reporting (such as separate Schedule K-1 forms)

 The most common way to invest in private markets is to buy shares of stock in a private company.
 Although it’s less common, investors may also buy into the private equity firms that invest in privately-owned companies.
 A private marketing investing platform makes accessing an array of private companies effortless.